Let's live from the Southern Command in sunny South Florida.

 Let us fast forward to January of 2009.

-And he proposes his first bit of legislation.
+Obama has been inaugurated president, and he proposes his first bit of legislation.

-Some civil rights oriented thing, and a bunch of people start howling.
+And let's say that it's, I don't know, some civil rights-oriented thing, and a bunch of people start howling.

-Cannot believe there's a black man in the white house and a black woman in the residence.
+Cannot believe there's a black man in the White House and a black woman in the residence.

 It'll be full of presumptuousness and projection, but it'll propel it.

-Well, that'll be the first week, snurdly, yes.
+Well, that'll be the first week, Snurdley.

-This is actually was it was it actually when he won the mayoralty or was his primaries when he went Yeah, I'll never forget this.
+This is actually, was it actually when he won the mayoralty or was his primaries?

-The New York all the tabloids.
+The New York, all the tabloids.

 In New York, I was there.

-Dinkins wins, and the morning after the election, the newspapers were filled with stories such as the birds are chirping louder today.
+And the morning after the election, the newspapers were filled with stories such as the birds are chirping louder today.

 The panhandlers are nicer.